 Property Description Preview Area The Preview area lets you see a preview of the stroke your drawing tool will make.
-Pencil Properties The arrow button right of the preview area opens the Pencil Properties dialog.
+Pencil Properties Dialog The arrow button right of the preview area opens the Pencil Properties dialog.

-Property Description Dialog While the Tool Properties view only gives you access to a few of the pencil properties, a list of pencil presets and other drawing options, the Pencil Properties dialog gives you access to all the available options for your pencil's shape and texture.
-For more information on the Pencil Properties dialog, see the Pencil Properties Dialog on page 469 section below.
+Property Description While the Tool Properties view only gives you access to a few of the pencil properties, a list of pencil presets and other drawing options, the Pencil Properties dialog gives you access to all the available options for your pencil's shape and texture.
+For more information on the Pencil Properties dialog, see the Pencil Properties Dialog on page 493 section below.
 Size Defines the width of the pencil line used to draw the shape.
-Shape You can adjust the start, end, and join style of a pencil line.
-Shape Start End Join Start Start End Join Style Start End Join Start End Join Style End Join Style Start End Join Style End Join Style Interest End Join Style End J lcon Property Description Draw Behind When enabled, your brush strokes will appear behind the existing artwork.
-The orange stroke was drawn over the black stroke, then put underneath it.
+You can adjust the start, end, and join style of a pencil line.
+Shape Start Flat Bevel Shape Start: Lets you select the style of the start tip, which is the first tip you drew.
+You can choose between Round or Flat style.
+End: Lets you select the style of the end tip, which is the last tip you drew.
+You can choose between Round or Flat style.
+Join: Lets you select the joint style.
+The joints are where the line curves abruptly.
+You could also define the Join style as the corner style.
+You can choose between Round, Mitre and Bevel style.